Enhanced Variational Quantum Kolmogorov-Arnold Network: Discussion

 \section{Discussion}

-In this section, we discuss the key findings in this work, focusing on the accuracy and time required to calculate EVQKAN for the fitting and classification problem.
+In this section, we discuss the key findings in this work, focusing on the accuracy and time required to calculate EVQKAN for the fitting problem, and on what the classification result implies.
 Firstly, we discuss the accuracy and time of fitting problems, including the reason and the way to improve them.
 Fig.\ref{ fit l } (Left) shows the average of the sum of absolute distances of 50 test points; those are the result of prediction after optimization of EVQKAN on the fitting problem for the number of layers, while (Right) shows the calculation time.
 The average is a little smaller than that of QNN when the number of layers is 1 and declines drastically as the number of layers increases.
 The average may be nearly zero when the number of layers is above 6.
-However, the calculation time increases nearly exponentially saturating.
-This is because the circuit for calculating the sum operator requires 20 n-bit Toffoli gates, and 16 of them require 4-bit Toffoli gates.
-Besides, our implementation of 4-bit Toffoli gate uses 3 extra ancilla qubits.
-The other way to implement our circuit of EVQKAN may accelerate the calculation, for example, block encoding and qubitization can realize it.
-Block encoding simplified the circuit for calculating the matrix function on quantum computers.
-Tensor product \cite{2022arXiv220702851S} decomposition may also accelerate calculation and save the number of qubits.
+However, the calculation time increases nearly exponentially before saturating.
+The reason is the gate cost of the sum-operator construction, which we now quantify exactly, since this is the principal practical limitation of the method.

+Counting the operations the ansatz emits for $ N_q = 3 $, a single EVQKAN layer contains 339 operations, of which 228 are Toffoli gates, together with 74 $ X $, 33 $ Ry $, 2 $ H $ and 2 controlled-$ Ry $ gates.
+Three stacked layers --- the configuration of Table \ref{ fit } --- emit 1017 operations including 684 Toffoli gates, on 8 qubits including ancillae.
+Decomposing each Toffoli into six CNOTs and nine one-qubit gates, the three-layer circuit requires 4110 two-qubit gates and 10593 gates in total.
+The multi-controlled Toffoli helper alone accounts for 7 Toffoli gates per invocation and is called eight times per tile.

+This is a large circuit by any current standard, and it must be weighed against the parameter economy that motivates the construction.
+EVQKAN trains $ 2^{N_q-1} N_g $ parameters per layer, which for the present configuration is 32 per layer and 96 in total; Quantum KAN instead trains a number of parameters proportional to the number of elements of the layer matrix.
+The saving is therefore in the classical optimisation problem, not in the quantum circuit.
+A circuit of 4110 two-qubit gates cannot be executed coherently on present-day hardware, and we make no claim that EVQKAN as constructed here is deployable on NISQ devices.
+Peephole optimisation of the emitted circuit --- cancelling the adjacent Toffoli pairs inside each tile and folding the $ X $-conjugation patterns --- would reduce these figures by a modest factor, but not by the order of magnitude that hardware execution would require.

+Reducing this cost is the central open problem for the method.
+Block encoding and qubitization simplify the circuit for computing matrix functions on quantum computers and are the natural tools; tensor product decomposition \cite{2022arXiv220702851S} may also accelerate the calculation and reduce the qubit count.
+Establishing how the gate count of EVQKAN scales with $ N_q $, which we have not done here, is a prerequisite for judging whether the parameter economy survives at larger layer dimensions.

 Our ansatz includes one input vector element per row.
 Hence, the state vectors of EVQKAN include only one input vector element per element.
 The transposed ansatz includes all their elements; hence, the accuracy of EVQKAN can improve.
 Fig. \ref{ e n fit t } (Left) shows the convergence of the loss function over the number of trials for 10 attempts in case the ansatz is transposed and the number of layers is only 1, while Fig. \ref{ e n fit t } (Right) presents the fitting results on the test points.